svenhalvorson/SvenR/README.md

 #>  10 non-unique rows
 ```

-It will tell you if the combination you gave determines a specific row.
 You can also use it to try and search for a unique combination of variables by only supplying the data frame:

 ``` r